AtlantisDAO1/project-impact-certificate-mint-api/README.md

 #### 1.4 Authorize Wallet for Minting

 The deployed smart contract has a function with the signature `function authorize(address toAuthorize) public` .
 This function can only be called by the address that deployed the smart contract.
-After deployment, you need to write and execute a script that will call this function passing in the EVM address that you would like to perform the minting.
+After deployment, you need to write and execute a script that will call this function passing in the EVM address that you want to perform the minting.
 Make sure that the authorized address holds enough funds for gas fees.

 ### **Part 2: Setup MongoDB Database**

 #### 2.1 Create MongoDB Atlas Cluster

-- Create a cluster and database named **impact-certificates**
+- Create a cluster and a database inside it named **impact-certificates**
 - Collections: `mintrequests` , `blockchains`
-- Populate the `blockchains` collection with documents, where each document will correspond to a blockchain along with tokens that can be used for paying mint fee on that blockchain and the address to which the mint fee has to be paid.
+- Populate the `blockchains` collection with documents, where each document will contain the details of a blockchain, list of tokens that can be used for paying mint fee on that blockchain, and the address to which the mint fee has to be paid.
 Example document:

 ```jsx
 {